All entries will be evaluated according to the following seven criteria.

 - Is your team interdisciplinary and does it have the right skills to address the specific challenge selected?

-- Open category only: Is your team clearly motivated to continue working on this solution beyond the design concept stage?
+- Is your team clearly motivated to continue working on this solution beyond the design concept stage?

-- Open category only: Do you have the key people (team members, advisors) and core capabilities (interdisciplinary backgrounds/expertise) you need to move on to the next phase of the competition?
+- Do you have the key people (team members, advisors) and core capabilities (interdisciplinary backgrounds/expertise) you need to move on to the next phase of the competition?
 If not, are you seeking outside assistance to fill those gaps?